FailAcademy/learning/adp-london/_lessons/week-04/01-databases-sql.md

 To learn about fuzzy search, we'll follow this [example tutorial](http://rachbelaid.com/postgres-full-text-search-is-good-enough/).

-When you've completed the tutorial, apply the techniques you've learned
+When you've completed the tutorial, apply the techniques you've learned to your project!

 ---